ErikKBethke/geoconda/README.md

 - [seaborn](http://seaborn.pydata.org/) - data visualization library that can be used for additional plotting options

 **Note: some packages (cartopy, etc.) recommend that you install using [conda-forge](https://conda-forge.org/docs/user/introduction.html) as a channel.
 This is an optional method but be aware specifying conda-forge as a channel to install from can create endless solving loops upon installing packages.
 This guide uses conda-forge as recommended.**

+##### Installation

+After selecting the packages desired from the above (and any additional packages), installing packages can be done as follows:

+1. Optionally enable conda-forge for packages that recommend it:

+`conda config --add channels conda-forge conda config --set channel_priority strict`

+2. Install packages (recommended to do all at once to avoid dependency issues):

+`conda install --channel conda-forge scipy ipykernel xarray matplotlib seaborn cartopy Pillow pysal pyproj gdal shapely descartes pyshp geopandas rasterio fiona netCDF4`

+### Additional Options
+Below are some more advanced methods that can be used.

+#### Use of YML files
+YML files can be used to export/import environment configurations.
+This is extremely helpful when trying to quickly set up/replicate an environment that will work consistently.

+To export your active environment yml, navigate in (a non-conda) terminal to a directory you would like the file to be placed:

+`conda env export --name myenv > environment_myenv.yml`

+To create an environment from a yml file:

+`conda env create -f environment_myenv.yml`

 ### Sample conda environment creation
 `conda create --name geospatial python=3.6